esromneb/DoubleRay/README.md

 * Spherical light model
 * Change FOV (currently fixed at 53.0155)

+How to use this project
+===
+* I'm still trying to understand the best way to publish / include this project.

 Travis Details
 ===
 The emscripten travis docker image has some weird issues with clang that I do not understand.
 I have opted to use two docker images, one for the png tests, and one to build the wasm.